robertvandenbaar/LDG/README.md

 ```

 ### Map
 Images with geographical information embedded in the EXIF can be displayed on a map.
-Open the the submenu of the search function to locatie the link to the map.
+Open the the submenu of the search function to locate the link to the map.